ClouDesire/docusaurus/docs/live-reporting.md

 - [Syndicated Products](syndication.md)
 - [Docker Applications](socker.md)
 - [VM products](vm.md)
-- AWS/GCE/Azure Tenants
+- Public Tenants (AWS/GCE/Azure)
-- etc
+- Cloud Services

 on a dedicated data-structure, named **proceeds**, which contains:
 - _pre-paid_ incomes, that will be staticized at the **beginning** of each